mohammedsouleymane/logseq/pages/Information visualisation.md

 				- from quantitative to ordinal data (water temp -> cold, warm or hot)
 				- adding lat and lng to city name (via lookup in separate DB)
 				- arithmetic operation on existing attributes
+	- Targets
-	- Targets (TOF)
+		- All data (TOF)
 			- Trends
-			- high-level charaacterisation of a pattern in the data (increases)
+				- high-level characterisation of a pattern in the data (increases, decreases, peaks, plateaus)
 			- Outliers
 				- data that does not fit well with the backdrop
 			- Features
 				- task-dependent structures of interest
+		- Attributes
 -